|Private home overlooking the sea on the drive on the beach road.|

-Tom reads every word and review.
+Tom reads every word and all of the reviews.
 I breeze through looking for the highlights.
-Together, its a perfect match.
+Together, it’s a perfect match.
 That’s not to say that lively conversation doesn’t ensue.

 Exhausted from the process, we sit back, high from the experience, gratified with the result, with a smile on our faces that seems to carry us into the night satisfied over a hard and successful day’s work.

 Sure, we’ll have short stretches of time here and there that require little to no bookings, payments for future rentals, flights, and cruises.
 It’s during those times, we totally free our minds from the responsibility which oddly, once we start up again, we totally seem to enjoy.